rickichann/databricks-snippets-rch/README.md

-## Everything that I wrote, everything that I experienced
+## A collection of everything I’ve written and experienced along the way.